-The Operations Section continuously conducts surveillance on Local and Foreign Air Operators for compliance of CAASL Regulatory Requirements as per the approved Surveillance Plan to ensure an effective safety oversight system in Sri Lanka.
-Surveillance activities were carried out in 2019 by the Operations Section which included Ramp Inspections, Training Observation, Dangerous Goods Operators, Dangerous Goods Handlers, Dangerous Goods consignments, En-route Inspections, Operations Control, Pilot Proficiency, Flight Duty Period, Flying School, Designated Check Pilot, Main Base, Flight Data Monitoring, Safety Management Systems, Station Facility Inspections, Simulator Inspections, Performance Based Navigation, and Ground Handling Inspections.
+The Operations section continuously conduct surveillance on Local and Foreign Air Operators for-compliance of CAASL Regulatory Requirements as per the approved Surveillance Plan to ensure an effective Safety Oversight System in Sri Lanka.
+Surveillance activities were carried out in 2019 by the operations section which included Ramp Inspections, Training Observation, Dangerous Goods Operators, Dangerous Goods Handlers, Dangerous Goods consignments, En-route Inspections, Operations Control, Pilot Proficiency, Flight Duty Period, Flying School, Designated Check Pilot, Main Base, Flight Data Monitoring, Safety Management Systems, Station Facility Inspections, Simulator Inspections, Performance Based Navigation, and Ground Handling Inspections.

-SriLankan Airlines embarked on Evidence Based Training (EBT) in 2019 which is training for the future to enhance the existing training capability of the crew.
+Sri Lankan Airlines embarked on to Evidence based training (EBT) in the year 2019 which is the training for the future to enhance the existing Training capability of the Crew.

-Proving flight was carried out for FITS

-Aviation on the Cessna 208B to restart

-Domestic Passenger Operations from

-Ratmalana to Baticaloa and subsequently

-from Katunayake to Baticaloa on the ATR72 aircraft to enhance passenger carriage,

-allowing passengers arriving from overseas

-to have better connectivity to domestic

-travel.
+Proving Flight was carried out for FITS Aviation on the Cessna 208B to restart the Domestic Passenger Operations from Ratmalana to Baticaloa and Subsequently from Katunayake to Baticaloa on the ATR-72 Aircraft to enhance the passenger carriage allowing passengers arriving from overseas to have better connectivity to domestic travel.

-Proving flight was also carried out for FITS Aviation from Jaffna to Chennai on the ATR-72 aircraft to confirm international passenger commercial operation capability, which was a stepping stone for small operators.
+Proving Flight was also carried out for FITS Aviation from Jaffna to Chennai on the ATR -72 Aircraft to confirm the International Passenger Commercial Operation capability which was a stepping stone for small operators.